CA-MERN/MERN-Part-A-Docs/README.md

 ##### Bez
 * As a chef with an egg surplus, an interest in learning different ways to cook them and some extra time for cooking...
-    * I would like to search for a recipe by dish type (eg soup) and ingredients.
+    * I would like to search for a recipe by dish type (e.g. soup) and ingredients.
     * I would like to search for recipes without an ingredient, for when I am sick of eggs.
-    * I would like to search recipes by cuisine type (eg Spanish) so I can choose matching music.
+    * I would like to search recipes by cuisine type (e.g. Spanish) so I can choose matching music.

 </details>

 ---
 ### Design Planning

-#### Moodboard
+#### Mood Board

 <details><summary>Click to expand</summary>